brooklynrail/brooklynrail-platform/content/events/2024/05/revisiting-studies-into-darkness-pt-iii.md

 ---
-title: Revisiting Studies into Darkness, Pt.
-III
+title: "Revisiting Studies into Darkness: Aberrating the Image, Archives as Surveillance"
 deck: Featuring Maya Jeffereis and Ayanna Dozier
 summary: Artist Maya Jeffereis joins Rail contributor Ayanna Dozier for a conversation presented in partnership with our friends at the Vera List Center